BasicWolf/archived-concrete-settings/docs/quickstart.rst

 :meth:`Setting.__get__() <concrete_settings.Setting.__get__>`.

 Another way would be using the supplied Settings Behavior mechanism.
+Behaviors can be passed to a Setting explicitly.
+But the preferred way is to use the syntactic sugar - by "decorating" settings.
-For example, the built-in :class:`deprecated <concrete_settings.contrib.behaviors.deprecated>`
-validator adds the :class:`DeprecatedValidator <concrete_settings.contrib.validators.DeprecatedValidator>` to the setting looks like this:
+For example, let's take a look at the built-in :class:`deprecated <concrete_settings.contrib.behaviors.deprecated>` validator.
+It simply adds :class:`DeprecatedValidator <concrete_settings.contrib.validators.DeprecatedValidator>` to the setting.
+The rationale of using the behavior instead of a validator is dramatically improved readability.
+Have a look:

 .. testcode:: quickstart-behavior: